ionic-team/ionic-portals/website/docs/getting-started/android.md

 />
 ```

-You can use the `strings.xml` resources file to make sure the Portal ids match up, but it isn't neccessary to do so.
+The `strings.xml` resources file can be used to ensure the Portal ids match up, but it isn't necessary to do so.

 ## Adding Web Code